MultiFe22/currency-viewer/README.md

 The user interface is available at https://currency-viewer.herokuapp.com/

-To access the API directly, use the following URL: https://currency-viewer.herokuapp.com/currency/\<currency>
+To access the API directly, use the following URL: https://currency-viewer.herokuapp.com/currency/{currency}

-Where \<currency\> is the currency you want to get the rate for.
+Where {currency} is the currency you want to get the rate for.
 The currency must be a 3 letter code, such as EUR, BRL, JPY, etc.